Trams in

 Route 19

-Mixed traffic from Majorstuen to Oslo Hospital
+Right of way Mixed traffic from Majorstuen to Oslo Hospital

-Separate ROW Oslo Hospital to Ljabru
+Private right of way from Oslo Hospital to Ljabru

-Service frequency: 10 minutes until 7:45 pm weekdays, 5:45 pm Saturdays
+Service frequency 10 minutes until 7:45 pm weekdays, 5:45 pm Saturdays

-(15 during the summer, mid June to mid August)
+15 during the summer, mid June to mid August

-20 minutes after 7:45 pm weekdays, 5:45 pm Saturdays,
+20 minutes after 8 pm weekdays, 6 pm Saturdays, 11:30 am Sundays

-Running time: 37 minutes mid-days; 35 minutes evenings
+35 minutes evenings

 Photo by page author